 There are so many world-class museums in New York City it can be hard to choose.
 I advise starting with at least one of the classics: The Metropolitan Museum of Art (The Met), Museum of Modern Art (MoMA) and the American Museum of Natural History.
 Highlights tours taken by museum curators are a superb way of getting insights into a vast collection in a short space of time.
 You can see some of my personal favourite art highlights from New York City museums here.

 TOP TIP: Some of the big museums have a pay-as-you-wish or free time during the week.
 Check individual museum websites for details.
-Note they will be packed full of frugal people like yourself.
-MoMA on a Friday night is crazy town!
+Note, they will be packed full of frugal people like yourself.
+MoMA on a Friday night is super busy!

 What else to see when visiting NYC for the first time

 If you’re still with me and have more time to spend in NYC, we’ve just capped off the absolute brightest highlights.
 Now we want to dig into some of the neighbourhoods and boroughs not yet covered in this New York City guide and what they have to offer.
 I’m not going to list them in any kind of recommended order, as it will depend on your interests.
 However, if you were to ask me, Lower East Side and East Village are the most interesting, while the Upper East Side is a yawn-fest.

-After the above, Midtown is where you are going to find your next most iconic sights such as Grand Central Station, 5th Avenue stores like the flagship Tiffany’s (yep the one that Audrey Hepburn ate a croissant in front of), the Chrysler Building, Rockefeller and the Empire State.
+After the above, Midtown is where you’re going to find your next most iconic sights such as Grand Central Station, 5th Avenue stores like the flagship Tiffany’s (yep the one that Audrey Hepburn ate a croissant in front of), the Chrysler Building, Rockefeller and the Empire State.

 - Historic sites and architecture – including Wall St, New York Stock Exchange, New York City Hall